sidwellr/schotter/README.md

 *Schotter* is fairly simple to code; at least it is today with modern graphics libraries.
 Several other people have written tutorials for how to code this using various platforms.
 I'm adding to this collection with a series of tutorials for coding it in Rust using the Nannou library.

+We'll be coding *Schotter* four different ways:

+[Schotter1](schotter1.md): Using the Nannou "sketch" facility to code a simple version with no frills.

+Schotter2: Changing the code to a Nannou "app" with persistent data and some simple keyboard commands to adjust some parameters.

+Schotter3: Adding a control panel to make it easier to adjust parameters on the fly.

+Schotter4: Animating the squares, so they move from the starting grid to their displaced positions, and from their to new positions.

+I may add some variations later; after all, that's what creative coding is all about!
+But this is the initial plan.

 ## Notes